 Direct PLUS Loans

-These loans are specifically for parents of students and for graduate or professional students.
+Direct PLUS Loans are specifically for parents of students (Parent PLUS Loans) and for graduate or professional students (Grad PLUS Loans).
 You can get Direct PLUS loans to cover the total costs of attendance related to your degree.
 The 7.6% interest rate is a bit higher on these loans, and how much you can borrow depends on your credit history.

 The important thing to remember when it comes to financial aid is that grants and work-study are forms of financial aid that you do not have to repay.
 However, you have to start repaying your student loans between six to nine months after you graduate.
 Some repayment programs allow you to repay your loans based on a percentage of your income.
 If you default, your wages may be garnished and your credit score could suffer.